telerik/teststudio-docs/docs/automated-tests/recording/pdf-validation.md

 ---
 title: Validate PDF File
 page_title: How to Validate PDF File
 description: "Test Studio test Recording supports codeless PDF validation codeless. validate the content of a PDF file in Test Studio test.
 Add codeless verifications for the text or images in PDF file in Test Studio tests.
-Compare two PDF files in Test Studio test. "
+Compare two PDF files in Test Studio test.
+Open a PDF file in Test Studio test and read its content.
+During the test run there is a PDF file created and stored locally on the hard disc.
+I would like to open that one and read its content."
 position: 3
 ---
 # Validate PDF File